Slicer/Slicer/Docs/developer_guide/build_instructions/windows.md

   When configuring the Visual Studio Installer, enable `Desktop development with C++` and in installation details, check `MSVC v143 - VS2022 C++ x64...` (Visual Studio 2022 v143 toolset with 64-bit support) - in some distributions, this option is not enabled by default.
   Use `Visual Studio 17 2022` instead of `Visual Studio 16 2019` in the build instructions below.
 - Visual Studio 2017 (v141) toolset is not tested anymore but probably still works.
 Qt-5.15.2 requires v142 redistributables, so either these extra DLL files need to be added to the installation package or each user may need to install "Microsoft Visual C++ Redistributable" package.
-- Visual Studio 2015 (v140) toolset is not tested anymore and probably does not work.
-Requires Qt 5.10.x to build due to QtWebEngine.
 - Cygwin and Mingw: not tested and not recommended.
 Building with cygwin gcc not supported, but the cygwin shell environment can be used to run utilities such as git.

 :::